 Introduction to Arnold, Missouri

 Arnold, Missouri, in Jefferson county, is located 14 miles S of St. Louis, Missouri.
-Part of the surrounding Saint Louis metro area, Arnold is home to approximately 19,965 residents.
+It is part of the surrounding Saint Louis metro area.

 Located in the Saint Louis metro area, the region was named after George Arnold, the city’s first post master.
 The area was previously known as "Flamm City" and "Maxville."
 The first European to settle in the region was Jean Baptiste Gamache.
 Telegraph lines were originally built here after 1850.
 The city of Arnold was incorporated in 1972.

 - Horseshoe Lake State Fish & Wildlife Area